pantheon-systems/documentation/source/content/wp-cli.md

 * `option get` is the command itself ([docs](https://developer.wordpress.org/cli/commands/option/get/)). `home` is the key for the option we're requesting.
 * `<site>` and `<env>` tell Terminus which site and environment to run the command in, respectively.
 These arguments can be provided automatically if you execute Terminus commands from a directory containing a [`.env`](https://github.com/pantheon-systems/cli/blob/master/.env.example) file.

 The first part of the output is Terminus telling you which command it's running, and where.
-The last line, "https://pantheon-demo.pantheonsite.io", is the response of `wp option get`.
+The last line, `https://pantheon-demo.pantheonsite.io`, is the response of `wp option get`.

 Feeling comfortable with WP-CLI?
-Here are a [few of many commands](https://developer.wordpress.org/cli/commands/) you may find helpful in your journeys:
+Here are a [few of the many commands](https://developer.wordpress.org/cli/commands/) you may find helpful in your journeys:

 * `wp search-replace` - Search for and replace specific strings in the database.
 Commonly used to correct references to [platform domains](/database-workflow/#troubleshooting).
 Use `--dry-run` to perform a test run of the operation, and see how it will affect your database ([developer docs](https://developer.wordpress.org/cli/commands/search-replace/)).
 * `wp media regenerate` - Regenerate image thumbnails for one or more attachments ([developer docs](https://developer.wordpress.org/cli/commands/media/regenerate/)).